ivpusic/koa-routing/README.md

 #### Multiple middlewares

-With ``koa-routing`` you can provide multiple middlewares for each route:
+With ``koa-routing`` you can provide multiple middlewares for each route method:
 ```

 app.route('/multipleMiddleware')